Research interests: My group's research interests are in feedback control theory, optimization and their application to synthetic biology.

 We are developing model identification, analysis and biocircuit design tools using mathematical techniques in feedback control and optimization.
 We are also building experimental platforms such as microfluidic devices that supplement mathematical models with theoretically meaningful data.
 More details can be found in Research.

-Please feel free to contact, if you are interested in working with me.
+Please feel free to contact, if you are interested in studying or working in/with my group.

 Jan.
 2018: Our paper "Optimization-based synthesis of stochastic biocircuits with statistical specifications" by Y. Sakurai and Y. Hori was published in Journal of the Royal Society Interface (paper, bioRxiv version).